IvanVoronin/RT_tests/README.md

 * The logic applies when participant gives a sequence of invalid answers (e.g., preterm responses), 10 by default.
 * At regular intervals (each 40 trials by default) the test pauses to let a participant have a short break (6s by default).
 * For each trial within the test and for the whole battery the detailed information is recorded (timestamp, execution status).
 The script also writes the log and computer specifications (CPU, RAM, screen resolution).
+* There is a preset limit on the total execution time (90 min by default).
 4. The script `test_summary.py` gathers specifications of test battery, including total number of trials.
 5. The user can choose to pass either full or demo version of the test battery.
 Demo version сuts number of trials in ach test to 20 (let alone training session that remains unchanged).